ZooTampa at Lowry Park

-ZooTampa at Lowry Park (formerly known as Lowry Park Zoo or Lowry Park Zoological Garden) is a 63 acre nonprofit zoo located in Tampa, Florida.
+ZooTampa at Lowry Park (originally known as Tampa Fairyland and later Tampa Fairyland Zoo, Lowry Park Zoo, and Lowry Park Zoological Garden) is a 63 acre nonprofit zoo located in Tampa, Florida.
 In 2009, Lowry Park Zoo was voted the #1 Family Friendly Zoo in the US by Parents Magazine, and is recognized by the State of Florida as the center for Florida wildlife conservation and biodiversity (HB 457).
 The zoo is operated by the Lowry Park Zoological Society, an independent 501(c)(3) charitable organization.
 The zoo also exists as a center for conservation of endangered wildlife both locally and around the globe.
 Tampa’s Lowry Park Zoo is accredited by the Association of Zoos and Aquariums (AZA) as well as a member of the World Association of Zoos and Aquariums (WAZA), Conservation Breeding Specialist Group (CBSG), the Florida Association of Zoos and Aquariums (FAZA) and the Florida Attractions Association (FAA).

 ZooTampa traces its origins to a small animal exhibit that was located on the campus of the University of Tampa in downtown beginning in the 1930s.
-It moved to its current location in the Seminole Heights neighborhood 1957 and become known as the Lowry Park Zoo, with various small rides and other entertainment facilities added in the following years.
+It moved to its current location in the Seminole Heights neighborhood in 1957 and became known as the Lowry Park Zoo, with various small rides and other entertainment facilities added in the following years.
 The animal enclosures were run down and deemed unhealthy by the 1980s, and after several years of fundraising, the zoo was completely redesigned and rebuilt in 1987-1988.
 Since reopening, several new sections and attractions have been added, often with a geographic theme.

+A 24-year-old trainer was crushed to death by an Asian Elephant in July 1993.
+The zoo moved both of their elephants two weeks later and did not bring them back for another decade.